The next 5 years?

 the next 5 years

 I’m a designer at Arabella, a software and product development company.
-I work remotely and focus on health care.
+I work remotely.

 The last 5 years